mattknowles314/mattknowles314/README.md

 ## What do I do?

-* 🦠  At the minute I am working on a project in the Department of Biology, University of York.
-For more information see the repo bspi2020.
-* 🎓  I am about to start my third year of university, my focus is pure maths, with some applied maths and a bit of stats thrown in for good measure.
+* 🎓  I am in my third year of university, my focus is pure maths, with some applied maths and a bit of stats thrown in for good measure.
 Current modules:
   + Formal Languages and Automata
   + Stastical Pattern Recognition
   + Number Theory